-The fight against aging has received a scientific boost thanks to an innovative study done in part by a University of Alberta spin-off company--research that dispels a hard-held belief about the natural ingredient, beta glucan.
+The fight against aging has received a scientific boost thanks to an innovative study that dispels a hard-held belief about the natural ingredient, beta glucan.

-The study, published in the current issue of International Journal of Cosmetic Science, is the first to show that oat beta glucan can penetrate the skin despite years of doctors and scientists believing that the large molecule was too big.
+The study, published in the International Journal of Cosmetic Science, is the first to show that oat beta glucans can penetrate the skin—this after years of doctors and scientists believing that the molecule was too big.

-Beta-glucan is the soluble fiber found in the cell walls of oat kernels.
-Oat has a long history of safe use in providing fast, temporary relief of itching and pain associated with minor skin irritations, has reported to improve the appearance of smoother skin and has helped wound healing.
+Beta-glucans is the soluble fiber found in the cell walls of oat kernels.
+Oat has a long history of safe use in providing fast, temporary relief of itching and pain associated with minor skin irritations.
+It has also been reported to improve the appearance of smoother skin as well as to aid in wound healing.
 But it has been long believed that such a large molecule as beta glucan was too big to penetrate the skin.

 Ceapro has also discovered that beta glucan can be used as a transdermal delivery system to feed drugs and other compounds into the skin.
 This development may lead to new and better ways of delivering such medicines as antihistamines and pain relievers.

 Back to Skin Care Research